dacre montgomery is netflix's next big thing | read | i-D

 Dacre Montgomery isn't like most 22-year-olds.
 He barely drinks, rarely parties, and hardly ever posts on social media.
 In fact, he doesn't really like being on his phone at all.
 Then again, Dacre isn't most 22-year-olds.
 Having been cast in the second season of Stranger Things, one of the most successful shows in Netflix history, there aren't many 22-year-olds in the entire world who are about to reach the level of fame that awaits young Dacre.

 Jacket and T-shirt Diesel Black Gold.
-Tracksuit bottoms Lacoste.
-Trainers New Balance.
+Track pants Lacoste.
+Shoes New Balance.

 Read: The young Korean star whose relationship with a giant magical pig will melt your heart.